Skip to main content

 When Deliberations Are Over

-If all goes well, however, once the jury comes to a decision, you'll notify the bailiff and then return to the courtroom to have the verdict read either by the judge or jury foreperson.
-At that point, your jury service will be complete and you'll be thanked and dismissed.
-At this point, you're free to discuss the case and tell everyone what you were doing on jury duty, which is good because friends and family will always have lots of questions about the case.
-It may surprise them--and you--to learn you actually enjoyed the experience.
+If all goes well, however, once the jury decides, you'll notify the bailiff.
+Then, you will return to the courtroom to have the verdict read by the judge or jury foreperson.
+At that point, your jury service is complete, and the court will thank you for your service.
+At this point, you're free to discuss the case and tell everyone what you were doing on jury duty, which is good because friends and family will always have many questions about the case.
+It may surprise them -- and you -- to learn you enjoyed the experience.

 Was this helpful?